Johnny221B/diverse_flow/rebuttal.md

 We observe that:

-- With **default (transferred) hyperparameters**, OSCAR already yields **robust behavior**: diversity metrics improve slightly, and key quality metrics (FID, BRISQUE) remain at least on par with each backbone’s baseline.
+- With **default (transferred) hyperparameters**, OSCAR already yields **robust behavior**: diversity metrics improve slightly, and key quality metrics remain at least on par with each backbone’s baseline.
 - With **minimal model-specific tuning**, OSCAR consistently **improves both diversity and fidelity**, across FM-SD3.5, SDXL-Turbo, and SD1.5.

 These results demonstrate that OSCAR is **not tied to a single architecture**, but rather functions as a general, plug-and-play diversity controller that can be ported to diverse diffusion/flow models with little or no additional tuning.